jlw-m/course_ee693e_2021_fall/week_10/01_gollakota.md

 {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_10/images/Fig5_Gollakota.png" title="Fig. 1: Antenna cancellation" width="320" >}}

+The shield sends a jamming signal from its jamming antenna and a corresponding antidote on its recieiving antenna.
+By computing the received power at the recieve antenna with and withou the antidote, the authors presented the amount of cancellation over multiple runs of the experiment.

 {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_10/images/Fig6_Gollakota.png" title="Fig. 2: Packet loss at the shield" width="320" >}}